Status: in progress

 When workers make claims to the WSIB for lost time due to injury or disease, their claims contain information about their occupation and industry of employment.
 These claims are linked to health records to compare risks across different occupations and industries.
 This approach can be useful for identifying high-risk jobs or workplace hazards that can be targeted with risk reduction efforts.

 In addition to establishing a novel approach for occupational disease research, this project aims to translate ODSS-generated information into evidence-based prevention strategies to reduce workplace hazards through project engagement with occupational health and safety partners.

 The ODSS identifies existing and emerging occupational risks for disease.
 This system allows researchers to detect and monitor trends in disease outcomes among different worker groups, and can be used to identify previously unknown work-related risks.
 The ODSS supports rapid assessment of risks associated with various jobs in Ontario, and generates evidence to identify at-risk groups that should be targeted with risk-reduction strategies.

 Launched in 2016, the ODSS captures information for more than 2.4 million Ontario workers.
-The system is being used to examine associations between occupation and industry and risk of cancer and other health outcomes, including asthma, chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, asbestosis, silicosis, acute myocardial infarction, dermatitis, Raynaud’s syndrome, and carpal tunnel syndrome.
-In partnership with the Institute for Work & Health (IWH), the ODSS is being expanded to capture opioid-related outcomes.
-Use of the ODSS to detect COVID-19 risks is being explored.
+The system is being used to examine associations between occupation and industry and risk of various cancer and other health outcomes, including asthma, chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, asbestosis, silicosis, acute myocardial infarction, dermatitis, Raynaud’s syndrome, and carpal tunnel syndrome.
+In partnership with the Institute for Work & Health (IWH), the ODSS has been expanded to capture opioid-related outcomes.
+More recently, the ODSS is being used to detect COVID-19 risks in Ontario workers.